JohnVspecialist/Polyrhythmic-reasoning/README.md

 The model will follow the protocols step by step to think, reason, and evaluate to produce the output only after the cycles realign and the loop synchronizes

-Below is a visual pattern to help understand what is taking place. however, in actuality the model will only run from the inital pruple bar #1 to the next purple bar #1 concluding and generating the desired output)
+Below is a visual pattern to help understand what is taking place. however, in actuality the model will only run from the initial purple bar #1 to the next purple bar #1 concluding and generating the desired output)

 Red bars represent the 5:4 rhythm.
 Blue bars represent the 4:4 rhythm.